RYAN M. SPRINGER

 Ryan’s commitment to justice has been recognized by his peers and other professional organizations which frequently ask him to present on various legal issues including medical malpractice, general tort law, and the Utah State Constitution.
 Ryan serves on the Model Utah Jury Instructions Committee (Civil) for the State of Utah.
 Additionally, he serves on the Board of Governors for the Utah Association for Justice and is an active member of the American Association for Justice.
 He is also the Vice-Chair of the Medical Malpractice Division of UAJ.

-In his personal life, Ryan is married and has two children.
-He enjoys cycling, reading, live music, and spending time with his family.
+In his personal life, Ryan enjoys cycling, reading, live music, and spending time with his family.